 Our widespread community also includes thousands of women and children in local and global areas of conflict who receive our items of hope, healing, and peace.
 We are dedicated to making a difference in the world by “knitting together” the global Beloved Community, stitch by stitch by stitch, day after day after day.Please join us and spread love, through these handmade items.
 Contact Anne Hoag for information on meeting times/dates.

 The Social Justice Committee

 The Social Justice Committee, through dialogue, prayer and reading, seeks to discern a focus and a direction for the church’s efforts to help our community achieve a greater measure of social justice.
 The Bible speaks passionately about the rights of the poor, therefore we are called together in faith to help our community in areas such as housing, health and hunger and to build a stronger sense of parish community while educating others about the manifold forms of prejudice and the grievous harm it causes to individuals and society.

 Click this link for a more detailed history of this committee.
 History of Social Justice Committee

 Annual Mission Trip

-Youth and their leaders have engaged in six summer mission trips over the past decade.
+Youth and their leaders have engaged in many summer mission trips over the past decade.
 The first mission trip in 2010, chosen as the culminating activity for senior high youth, involved traveling to New Orleans to assist in the clean- up and repair of homes damaged by Hurricane Katrina.
 In 2012, our youth group established a relationship with Almost Heaven Habitat for Humanity in White Sulphur Springs, WV; each summer since then it has sent a group to West Virginia.
 These mission trip are open to all members of the parish.

 Prayer Quilt Ministry